 - Sepasaran ceremony at five days

 Tourism in East Java

-> East Java is home to a lot of fascinating attractions.
+East Java is home to a lot of fascinating attractions.
 One of the tourist attractions is Mount Bromo in East Java, which is home to the Tengger tribe and hosts the Kasada festival every year.
 There is also a waterfall in Tengger's hilly region called Madakaripura, which was the last hermitage of Mahapatih Gajah Mada before serving in Majapahit's empire.
 Madakaripura Waterfall is around 200 meters high, making it the tallest waterfall in Java and the second highest in Indonesia.
-East Java also contains a hilly tourist region known as Malang Raya, which encompasses Malang and Batu.
+East Java also contains a hilly tourist region called Malang Raya, which encompasses Malang and Batu.
 Tretes and Trawas highland regions, such as the Puncak area in West Java province, are also known to have features.
-Four of East Java's 12 national parks are in the area, as well as Prigen's Taman Safari Indonesia II.
+Four of East Java's 12 national parks and Prigen's Taman Safari Indonesia II are in the area.

-> East Java also has historical remnants from the classical era.
-Trowulan sites include hundreds of temples and graves of Majapahit rulers in Mojokerto, which was formerly the heart of the Majapahit Kingdom.
-Other temples may be found across East Java, notably the Penataran temple near Blitar.
-Astini Sumenep is the heart of the Madura monarchy, including Kraton Sumenep, museums, and the graves of the Madura ruler Asta Tinggi Sumenep.
+East Java also has historical remnants from the classical era.
+Trowulan sites include hundreds of temples and graves of Majapahit rulers in Mojokerto, formerly the heart of the Majapahit Kingdom—other temples across East Java, notably the Penataran temple near Blitar.
+Astini Sumenep is the heart of the Madura monarchy, including:

-> Beaches in East Java
+Beaches in East Java